Hiring a Car in Cyprus: A Complete Road Trip Guide

 Is it safe to drive in Cyprus?

 Driving in Cyprus is generally straightforward on main roads and motorways.
-Visitors should pay attention to left-hand traffic, roundabouts, and narrower winding roads in mountain areas.
+Visitors should pay attention to left-hand traffic, roundabouts, local parking rules and narrower winding roads in mountain areas.

 What are the driving age limits for renting a car?